Clean Water Act – An Overview

 NPDES Permits & Nonpoint Source Pollution Control

 EPA typically issues NPDES permits.
 However, states may receive authorization from EPA to issue NPDES permits to industries and municipalities and enforce permits.
-Most states have been authorized to administer the NPDES permit program.
+Most states have been authorized to administer at least some part of the NPDES permit program.
 EPA administers programs for the remaining states and keeps an up-to-date list of the states with NPDES permitting authority here.

 There are two types of NPDES permits, individual and general.
 An individual permit is issued to a single discharger to cover site-specific conditions and is issued directly to the individual discharger.
 General permits are written and issued to cover multiple dischargers with similar operations and types of discharges.
 Those permits are issued to no one person in particular, but instead, allow multiple dischargers to obtain coverage under the permit after it is issued.
 Obtaining coverage under a general permit tends to be quicker than an individual permit because coverage under a general permit typically occurs immediately, while coverage under an individual permit may take six months or longer.